FelixOnline/v2/content/articles/2012-11-1-constitution-approved.md

 subtitle: >
   The Constitution changes have been approved by Council
 date: "2012-11-01 22:09:38 +0000"

 # Attributes from Felix Online V1
 id: "2777"
 old_path: /news/2777/constitution-approved
 aliases:
  - /news/2777/constitution-approved
+imported: true
+comments:
+ - Thanks for writing this Tim this has to be one of the most poorly written articles ever Can the Felix Editor write coherently for once please

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true